maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 ## Internals ##

-This input type turns the student' answer into a Maxima list.
-Hence, if you are expecting a single value (e.g. from a select or radio type) and you want an expression in the potential response tree you need to use the following to take the first element of the list.

-    first(ans1)
+The dropdown and radio inputs return the `value`, but the checkbox type returns the student's answer as Maxima list, even if they have only chosen one option.

-This design decision ensures there is no ambiguity in the type of object returned.
-Switching from radio to checkboxes will not break a PRT because of mis-matched types.
+If, when authoring a question, you switching from radio/dropdown to checkboxes or back, you will probably break a PRT because of mis-matched types.

 For the select and radio types the first option on the list will always be "Not answered".
 This enables a student to retract an answer and return a "blank" response.